-Always keen to explore chamber music repertoire, Bronfman has collaborated with Pinchas Zukerman, Martha Argerich, Magdalena Kožená, Anne-Sophie Mutter, Emmanuel Pahud and many others.
-In 1991, he gave a series of joint recitals with Isaac Stern in Russia, marking Bronfman’s first public performances there since he emigrated to Israel at age 15.
+Always keen to explore chamber music repertoire, he has performed with Pinchas Zukerman, Martha Argerich, Magdalena Kožená, Anne-Sophie Mutter, Emmanuel Pahud and many others.
+In 1991, he gave a series of joint recitals with Isaac Stern in Russia, marking Bronfman’s first public performances there since his emigration to Israel at age 15.

-Widely praised for his solo, chamber and orchestral recordings, Bronfman has been nominated for six Grammy Awards, winning in 1997 with Esa-Pekka Salonen and the Los Angeles Philharmonic for their recording of the three Bartok Piano Concertos.
-His catalog of recordings includes works for two pianos by Rachmaninov and Brahms with Emanuel Ax, the complete Prokofiev concertos with the Israel Philharmonic and Zubin Mehta, a Schubert/Mozart disc with the Zukerman Chamber Players and the soundtrack to Disney’s “Fantasia 2000.”
+Widely praised for his solo, chamber and orchestral recordings, Bronfman has been nominated for six Grammy Awards, winning in 1997 with Esa-Pekka Salonen and the Los Angeles Philharmonic for their recording of the three Bartók Piano Concertos.
+His extensive catalog includes works for two pianos by Rachmaninov and Brahms with Emanuel Ax, the complete Prokofiev concertos with the Israel Philharmonic and Zubin Mehta, a Schubert/Mozart disc with the Zukerman Chamber Players and the soundtrack to Disney’s “Fantasia 2000.”

-His most recent CD releases are the Grammy-nominated Piano Concerto No. 2 by Marcus Lindberg, commissioned for him and performed by the New York Philharmonic, conducted by Alan Gilbert, on the Da Capo label; Tchaikovsky’s Piano Concerto No. 1 with Mariss Jansons and the Bavarian Radio Orchestra; a recital disc, “Perspectives,” complementing Bronfman’s designation as a Carnegie Hall Perspectives artist for the 2007-08 season, and recordings of all the Beethoven piano concertos, as well as the Triple Concerto with violinist Gil Shaham, cellist Truls Mørk and the Tönhalle Orchestra Zürich under David Zinman for Arte Nova/BMG.
+His most recent CD releases are the 2014 Grammy-nominated Magnus Lindberg’s Piano Concerto No. 2, commissioned for him and performed by the New York Philharmonic, conducted by Alan Gilbert on the Da Capo label; Tchaikovsky’s Piano Concerto No. 1 with Mariss Jansons and the Bavarian Radio Orchestra; a recital disc, Perspectives, complementing Bronfman’s designation as a Carnegie Hall Perspectives series artist for the 2007-08 season and recordings of all the Beethoven piano concertos, as well as the Triple Concerto, together with violinist Gil Shaham, cellist Truls Mørk and the Tönhalle Orchestra Zürich under David Zinman for Arte Nova/BMG.